-The standard work period for all full-time permanent employees shall be one hundred four (104) hours in a fourteen (14) day pay period.
+The standard work period for all full-time permanent employees shall be 24 hours worked followed by 48 hours off.
 The work week shall commence at 00:00 hours on Sunday and end at 23:59:59 hours on Saturday.
-The standard work year shall consist of two thousand seven hundred four (2,704) hours.
+The standard work year shall consist of a minimum of two thousand nine hundred and four (2,904) hours and a maximum of two thousand nine hundred and twenty one (2,921) hours based on the 24/48 work cycle.